NuclearCookie/PlatformDevSlides/course1/floating_points.md

 * 0.000000000037 ( size in meter of a hydrogen atom ),
 * all the way up to 149600000000 ( distance from earth to the sun in meters )

-There is an infinite number of real numbers to be represented by only 32 bytes.
+There is an infinite number of real numbers to be represented by only 32 bit.